 Until recently it was believed that most injured muscles could not be fully restored to normal.
 This misconception has been overturned by encouraging studies of heart muscles: after the heart’s blood supply is temporarily interrupted (which is called myocardial infarction), injured heart muscles have been restored with a direct injection of stem cells.

 Inflammation itself was also thought to be a bad thing.
 Athletes consumed buckets of anti-inflammatory drugs after both minor and major muscle strains.
-Our current understanding of the muscle repair sequence, however, shows that inflammation is a necessary part of healing: It recruits the key stem cells that direct muscle fiber regeneration.
+Our current understanding of the muscle repair sequence, however, shows that inflammation is a necessary part of healing: It recruits the key stem-derived cells that direct muscle fiber regeneration.
 This has inspired novel ideas about how to work with inflammation.
-The cells and growth factors recruited in this phase of injury and repair can be augmented by additional growth factors and specialized cells from bone marrow, fat, or amniotic tissues injected into the injury site to shorten the entire healing cycle.
+The cells and growth factors recruited in this phase of injury and repair can be augmented by additional growth factors and specialized cells from bone marrow or fat injected into the injury site to shorten the entire healing cycle.

 As long as a calf strain is really a strain—rather than a complete tear of the muscle and tendon requiring surgical repair—non-operative interventions can cure the injury.
 Only the athlete, agent, surgeon, and MRI know for sure.
 In Kevin Durant’s case, the proof will be in the jumping.